75lb/veelo/README.md

 ------
 If you already have handbraker installed, double-check you have the latest version:

     $ sudo npm update -g handbraker

 <span id="usage"></span>
 Usage
 =====
 A quick summary of the options can be displayed with the `--help` option:

     $ handbraker --help

     Usage: handbraker [options] [HandbrakeCLI options] [files]

     ### Handbraker Options-------------------------------------------------------
-	        --ext                  Output file extension.
-Choose 'mp4', 'm4v' or 'mkv' (default: m4v) --archive              Archive the original file in a 'handbraker-originals' directory --output-dir           Outputs to the specified directory
+            --ext <string>         Output file extension (implicitly sets container format).
+Choose 'mp4', 'm4v' or 'mkv'.
-	        --preserve-dates       Preserve input's 'modified' and 'accessed' times on the output file --recurse              Traverse into directories
+            --archive              Archive the original file to a specified directory (default: 'handbraker-originals') --output-dir <string>  Outputs to the specified directory --preserve-dates       Preserve input's 'modified' and 'accessed' times on the output file --recurse              Traverse into directories
-	        --include              Regex include filter, for use with --recurse --exclude              Regex exclude filter, for use with --recurse --dry-run              Describe the outcome without performing the actual work --embed-srt            If a matching .srt file exists, embed subtitles into the output video -v, --verbose              Show detailed output
+            --include <regex>      Regex include filter, for use with --recurse --exclude <regex>      Regex exclude filter, for use with --recurse --dry-run              Describe the outcome without performing the actual work --embed-srt            If a matching .srt file exists, embed subtitles into the output video -v, --verbose              Show detailed output
+            --version              Show version info
         -h, --help                 Show this help
             --hbhelp               Show this help plus all HandbrakeCLI options

 <span id="usage-handbrake"></span>
 Specifiy HandbrakeCLI Options